OWRC/database-manual/a02_Understanding_ORMGP_Database/02_03_Primary_Data_Relationships/02_03_02_Consultant_Report.md

     + Not that the top and bottom depths are estimated from the borehole record
 * UNIT_OUOM - mbgs
+* VALI - 100
+    + A blow count should be a whole (integer) number; it is generally considered to be the number of blows to drive the split spoon six inches
+* VAL_DEF - 100
+* COMMENT - 100 blows for 15cm penetration

 The D_INT table contains the keys LOC_ID and INT_ID; only the latter is a primary key.
 This table allows a single location to be linked to multiple